sentclose/sentc-docs/docs/src/guide/create-app.md

 ## Create an app

-1. When you are on the main dashboard page, click of the New App button in the right corner.
+1. When you are on the main dashboard page, click on the "New App" button in the right corner.
-2. You can choose an app name (the name will be displayed on the dashboard to find your app easier).
+2. Choose an app name (the name will be displayed on the dashboard to make it easier to find your app).
-3. Optional change the app options or file options.
-To change the app options click on the app options name and then options panel will open.
-The same for file options.
-Default are: files disabled and only user register and user delete are only accessible with your secret token.
-See App options for more.
+3. Optionally, you can change the app options or file options.
+To change the app options, click on the app options name and then the options panel will open.
+The same goes for file options.
+By default, files are disabled and only user register and user delete are accessible with your secret token.
+See "App options" for more information.
-4. After you will get your app tokens (public and secret) and jwt keys (sign and verify).
-You can download every important keys and tokens as .env file.
+4. After creating the app, you will receive your app tokens (public and secret) and jwt keys (sign and verify).
+You can download every important key and token as a .env file.

 ## App tokens and keys